genomicepidemiology/resfinder/DEV_SETUP.md

 ## Deploy

+0. If you plan to also make a Docker image release go to section [Deploy docker image](#Deploy docker image) and do steps 1-4.
 1. Change version number in `src/resfinder/__init__.py`.
 2. Make sure CHANGELOG.md is up to date and add the current date of release.
 3. Push changes to repository.